 How To Secure The Loose Shower Head

-Pull the trim ring away from the wall.
+Pull the trim ring away from the wall, you may need to use pliers or a screwdriver to loosen it.
 The shower head or pipe should now be protruding through a hole in the wall.
 Often this hole is cut too big or has become too big through the movement of the shower head.
 Apply some masking tape to the wall around the hole to catch any excess expansion foam.
 Insert the expansion foam pipe into the hole around the pipe and squirt so that a ring of expansion foam forms around the pipe.
 The ring should surround the pipe entirely and should protrude a bit from the wall to provide additional support.

 Wait for the expansion foam to cure before trimming the excess away.
 Only trim away what is necessary to fit the trim ring back on, the more foam you leave behind, the better the support will be.
 Push the trim ring back into place and the pipe or shower head should now be secure and movement free.